heggy231/BUILD-A-SMALL-BUSINESS-WEBSITE/MyNote.md

     }
   }
   // if the screen is less than 500px wide, then style the pg inside of media query rule!
+    - Make the screen width 50px when screen less than 500px
+    @media (max-width: 500px) { /* screen less than 500px do this*/
+      h1 {
+        font-size: 50px;
+      }
+    }
+- why put media query at the end?
+  * Css later code matters more

+  - h1 fix: Get rid of empty space above and below both headers and between the words esha's restaurant.
+   1) Shrinking top margin from 60px to 20px

+   2) Decrease the line-height (vertical whitespace btwn two words when they stack for esha's restaurant)

+@media (max-width: 500px) { /* screen less than 500px do this*/
+  h1 {
+    font-size: 50px;
+    margin-top: 20px;
+    line-height: 40px;
+  }

+- Styles that are only in the <style> tags get rendered by every screen, unless the media query contradicts them: that's when small screens obey the query.
+  - h2 has no assigned font-size.
+Currently, 70px margin-bottom.
+  Let's make both h2 text-size, margin-bottom smaller.
+Add small margin-top for h2
+  Summary: 1) decrese front size
+  2) Adjusting margin (add top little, take out space off of bottom of subheading)
+    * Why are we adding space above the subhead?
+At smaller sizes, whitespace increases readability.

+h2 {
+    font-size: 20px;
+    margin: 20px 0 30px 0;
+}

+-